alexandrnikitin/blog/_drafts/high-performance-dotnet-by-example.md

 RAM Latency = 36 cycles + 57 ns
 ```

 Essentially, CPU can be divided into the Front-end and the Back-end.
 The Front-end is where instructions are fetched and decoded.
 The Back-end is where the computation performed.
 That concept drives all CPU optimizations.
-For example the Front-end can rearranges the order in which instructions are executed; it can try to predict branches and speculatively push more instructions, even if they may not be needed.
-The Back-end in its turn has several parallel execution units: arithmetic logic unit (ALU), floating-point unit (FPU), load-store unit (LSU), etc; It's capable of executing few instruction per cycle.
+For example the Front-end can rearrange the order in which instructions are executed; it can try to predict branches and speculatively push more instructions, even if they may not be needed.
+The Back-end in its turn has several parallel execution units, e.g., arithmetic logic unit (ALU), floating-point unit (FPU), load-store unit (LSU); It's capable of executing few instruction per cycle.

-### Max FLOPs/cycle
+### Maximum IPC (instructions per cycle)

 There's [a question on Stack Overflow](http://stackoverflow.com/questions/8389648/how-do-i-achieve-the-theoretical-maximum-of-4-flops-per-cycle), a developer asks a pretty serious and interesting question: "How to achieve the theoretical maximum number of operations per CPU cycle?"